tvooo/tp2/7-experiments.md

 However, I found that the interesting parts are those that break out from the established patterns.
 The waveform of rides 2 and 5, which happened during noon and night, respectively, is much more varying than the other ones --- especially in the last third, while riding next to the road.
 While it is similarly windy in all the tracks, during rides 2 and 5 there was a lot less motorized traffic on the road.
 This makes sense, given the respective times of day, but it is made very explicit in these soundscapes.

-#### Interaction qualities
+#### Interactional qualities

 What is the measure for "interaction" in these soundscapes?
-While the pilot experiment focused on the number of people around oneself, this experiment has focused on sound, and can there work with the types of sounds being heard or distinct qualities, such as volume.
+While the pilot experiment focused on the number of people around oneself, this experiment has focused on sound, and can there work with the types of sounds being heard or with distinct qualities, such as volume.

 Volume has only a very indirect relation to interaction; when we interact, we do not necessarily make a noise.
 This happens more frequently in direct, vocal interaction.
 But sometimes, noise arises alongside our interaction, for example the sound of brakes or a bell.
 On the other hand, volume is associated with behavioural imperatives, for example the silence in a library or the chatty noises in a café.
-While bicycling, however, loud noise generally implies business, be it due to traffic or construction sites.
+While bicycling, however, loud noise generally implies busyness, be it due to traffic or construction sites.

 \todo